R0B077/Projector/README.md

 # Projector
-A new way to make super interactive presentation based videos... welcome Project Projector!
+A new way to make super interactive presentation based videos... welcome Projector!